NandhanaR96/PRODIGY_CS_01/README.md

 # PREREQUISITES

-  -Python 3.x installed on your machine.
+  - Python 3.x installed on your machine.

 # INSTALLATION

- -Clone the repository to your local machine:
+ - Clone the repository to your local machine: git@github.com:NandhanaR96/PRODIGY_CS_07_TASK1.git